Gateways

 Teaching

-The mobile clinic is a place to train future professionals (doctors, nurses, psychosocial care workers, project managers).
+The mobile clinic is also a place to train future professionals (doctors, nurses, psychosocial care workers, project managers).

 Research and evaluation